-This month Forbes magazine published a great article on the founder of Obecto, Todor Kolev.
+This month Forbes magazine published an article on the founder of Obecto, Todor Kolev.
 It is a great piece following how Obecto was born, how it evolved over the years arriving at the digital cooperative it is today.
-Why it changed its business model and how it ultimately led Todor to the idea of building a digital autonomous organization on top of the blockchain – the Comrade Cooperative.
+Why it changed its business model and how it ultimately led Todor to the idea of building a decentralized autonomous organization on top of the blockchain – the Comrade Cooperative.

 And while we wait for the digital version of the magazine to arrive we took the liberty to translate the article and share it with you on our blog.

 Implementing economic theory, Todor Kolev, founded Obecto and the digital cooperative Comrade, which can change the structure of the corporate organizations as a whole.